G{\aa}rding Polynomials: Introduction

 The Rayleigh property, ultra log-concavity, and negative association are fundamental notions that have been extensively studied in probability theory and combinatorics \cites{Pemantle2000}{COSW04}{MR2248326}{MR2428906}{BBL09}{HuhCorrelationBoundsFields2021a}.

 In this paper, we study the generating functions naturally associated with matroids, including the basis generating function and those arising from spanning and cospanning sets.
-These generating functions encode rich combinatorial information and exhibit favorable structural properties within our framework.
+These generating functions encode rich combinatorial information and exhibit favorable structural properties in our framework.

-\begin{thm} The Gårding property of the spanning-set (respectively, cospanning-set) generating function is preserved under direct sums, series--parallel connections, deletion, and contraction. \end{thm} Consequently, if a matroid is obtained from matroids whose spanning-set (respectively, cospanning-set) generating functions are Gårding via a finite sequence of these operations, then its spanning-set (respectively, cospanning-set) generating function is also Gårding.
+As an application of our construction, we establish the G{\aa}rding property, and consequently the Rayleigh property, for generating functions associated with several important classes, as stated in the following theorem.

-As an application of our framework, we establish the G{\aa}rding property—and hence the full Rayleigh property—for generating functions associated with several important classes.
-Verification of the Gårding property requires elementary but delicate analytic arguments.
-We have the following:
+\begin{thm} The G{\aa}rding property of the spanning-set and cospanning-set generating functions is preserved under direct sums, series--parallel connections, deletion, and contraction; equivalently, the corresponding classes are closed under these operations.